Philliams/AdventOfCode/README.md

 The intent of the code is to explore and refine python best practices.
 Notable, the following concepts are explored in this repo are:
 * Property-Based testing using `Hypothesis` library (see `./unittests` directory for test code.)
 * Auto-generated documentation from docstrings using `Sphinx`.
+* Code coverage report is generated and included as part of the documentation under
 * CD/CI using `github actions` (see `.github/workflows` directory for build pipeline)
-* TODO : code coverage report as part of the documentation

 To interact with the repo, a makefile is provided with some high-level commands:
 * `make env` will create a conda python environment